 These two cities seem so different to me that I don’t even know how anyone could possibly compare them.
-How can you make a parallel between Madrid’s monumental architecture and Gaudi’s works of art displayed on the streets of Barcelona?
+How can you make a parallel between Madrid’s monumental architecture and Gaudi’s fanciful works of art displayed on the streets of Barcelona?
 Or between the capital’s stunning collection of art and Barcelona’s hip hangouts and sunny beaches?
 This is nothing more than just a matter of taste.

 Most people believe that Barcelona is more attractive, while Madrid is definitely a better place to live.

 From what I saw, Madrid has a better rate because of its architecture, nightlife, because it’s a complex city, because it has a history and provides better day trips such as Toledo, Salamanca, Avila, or Segovia, and probably because most Spaniards hate Barcelona.

 I like them both, not equally, but in different ways.
 I love Madrid because it taught me how beautiful Spain is, but I also adore how the sun softens the majestic buildings of Barcelona.
-Madrid might have better museums and more valuable works of art – take Museo del Prado, but Barcelona has Parc Guell, La Boqueria, and a sunny Mediterranean stretch of coast.
+Madrid might have better museums and more valuable works of art – take Museo del Prado for example, but Barcelona has Parc Guell, La Boqueria, and a sunny Mediterranean stretch of coast.
 The capital has Plaza Mayor, but who wouldn’t prefer a walk on Las Ramblas instead?

-Although I prefer los Madrillenos because they are gentle and relaxed, and the real Spanish language (Catalan is more difficult), I can’t ignore the Mediterranean vibe that permeates the beautiful, sunny streets and mysterious corners of Barcelona.
+Although I prefer los Madrillenos because they are gentle, spirited, and relaxed, and the real Spanish language (Catalan is more difficult to learn), I can’t ignore the Mediterranean vibe that permeates the beautiful, sunny streets and mysterious corners of Barcelona.

 I would give Barcelona a plus for the beach, for its cosmopolitan nature, for the food, for Sagrada Familia, for Barri Gotic, for the shopping and for L’Eixample, for the style, and for its futuristic vision.
-I would encourage Madrid to retain its classic appearance forever, to keep its pride and nobility.
+I would encourage Madrid to retain its classic aura forever, to never lose its pride and nobility.